How To Get Paid For Incoming Calls

 Full details on how you are paid any funds generated can be found on this page.

-If you are using our Advanced Services, you can either use the accumulated funds to offset your account running costs, or have them paid monthly in arrears into your bank account.
+If you are using our Advanced Services, you can either use the accumulated funds to offset your account running costs, or have them paid monthly in arrears into your bank account on request.

 So there we have it.